nhab/Wpf-Mvvm-Sample/README.md

 # Wpf Mvvm Sample
-A WPF MVVM project To show how to log in and Enter People Data
+This is a WPF MVVM project To show how to log in and Enter People Data
 ## What is MVVM?
 It is a style of WPF programming in which there are 3 main parts to the project:
 1- The View is the User interface.it is a .xaml file 2- The Model is Data.
-3- The ViewModel which brings data from View to Model back and forth using binding. so binding is setting data from Model into View and getting data from View into model.
+3- The ViewModel which brings data from View to Model back and forth using binding. so binding is setting data from Model into View and getting data from View into the model.
 ## To create a WPF MVMM Project:
 - Create a WPF Project in the Visual Studio
 - Check to have these Reference Added To your Project: